civican/legisinfo/42-1/bills/S-224/bill_text.md

 ### Section 16

-  **(1)** A payment application is deemed approved or certified by the payer or payment certifier on the 10th day after its receipt unless, before that time, the payer or the payment certifier, in a written notice to the payee, disputes the amount in the payment application in whole or in part or requires an amendment to the payment application.
+  **(1)** A payment application is deemed approved or certified by the payer or payment certifier on the 10th day after its receipt when it is submitted by a contractor, or the 20th day after its receipt when it is submitted by a subcontractor, unless, before that time, the payer or the payment certifier, in a written notice to the payee, disputes the amount in the payment application in whole or in part or requires an amendment to the payment application.

   **(2)** The notice must set out